COMING SOON

 ON THE CURVED WALL

-ROOTS AND RECKONING
+ROOTS & RECKONING

 by Sarah Davis

-Roots and Reckoning explores the moments that make one question their relationships, and the stories that they tell themselves.
+Roots & Reckoning explores the moments that make one question their relationships, and the stories that they tell themselves.
 Using nature as a mirror, the works reflect on growth after trauma – where surreal blooms, tangled vines and fractured landscapes embody the universal experience of trauma and self-reflection.
 Healing here doesn’t come neatly, but rather it roots itself through the mess.

 EXHIBITION OPENING